emdupre/meqc/README.md

     --MNI   warp anatomical to MNI space using a built-in high-resolution MNI template.
 	--prefix sub1_rest   prefix for final functional output datasets, i.e. sub1_rest_....nii.gz

-Again, see `meica.py -h` for handling other situations such as: anatomical with no skull, no anatomical at all, applying FWHM smoothing, non-linear warp to standard space, etc.
+meica.py and tedana.py have an additional number of options which you can view using the -h flag.
+These include situations such as: anatomical with no skull, no anatomical at all, applying FWHM smoothing, non-linear warp to standard space, etc.

-Click [here](http://wiki.org/group_analysis.html) more info on group analysis.
+## Procedure
+PROCEDURE 1 : Preprocess multi-echo datasets and apply multi-echo ICA based on spatial concatenation
+-Check arguments, input filenames, and filesystem for dependencies -Calculation of motion parameters based on images with highest constrast -Application of motion correction and coregistration parameters -Misc.
+EPI preprocessing (temporal alignment, smoothing, etc) in appropriate order
+-Compute PCA and ICA in conjuction with TE-dependence analysis

 ## Output